Dav1dde/glad/README.md

 glad
 ====

-Vulkan/GL/GLES/EGL/GLX/WGL Loader-Generator based on the official specs.
+Vulkan/GL/GLES/EGL/GLX/WGL Loader-Generator based on the official specifications for multiple languages, including C/C++/Rust/D/Nim/Volt/Pascal.

-Check out the [webservice](http://glad.sh) to generate the files you need!
+Check out the [webservice for glad2](https://glad.sh) to generate the files you need!

 **NOTE:** The 2.0 branch is currently a beta version, the beta version number will not be updated and refers to the git *HEAD*.

+Some languages are only available in the [glad1 generator](https://glad.dav1d.de).

 ## Examples